GP-95/short-url/README.md

 docker compose up
 ```

-2. Make a POST request to localhost:3000/shorten with the body using the following JSON structure
+2. Make a POST request to localhost:3000/shorten with the body using the body containing JSON structure

 ```json
 {"url": "https://www.google.com"}